biolab/scorange-hugo/content/privacy/_index.md

 We reserve the right to update or change our Privacy Policy at any time and you should check this Privacy Policy periodically.
 Your continued use of the Service after we post any modifications to the Privacy Policy on this page will constitute your acknowledgement of the modifications and your consent to abide and be bound by the modified Privacy Policy.

 ### Contact Us
-If you have any questions about this Privacy Policy, please contact us through the [contact form](/contact/) on our website.
+If you have any questions about this Privacy Policy, please contact us through the
+{{< link_new url="/contact/" name="contact form">}} on our website.